 Quite often, the prosecutor is unable to prove that an accused person was actually violating their bail condition as alleged by the police.
 Prosecutors may be missing essential police or civilian witnesses to prove the breach or the prosecutor might not have the required bail documents necessary to establish that the accused person was on a bail in the first place.

 Pleading guilty to violating a bail release can not only lead to a jail sentence (even for a first time offender) but it can also be a significant factor in denying bail for a future offence (since it will be proven that on a prior occasion, the accused person did not comply with a condition of their bail and are therefore likely to disregard future court orders in the same manner).

 A decision to plead guilty should not be made until the accused person has reviewed all of the evidence in the case with his defence lawyer to determine what, if any, potential defences are available to him.

 In some circumstances, the fact that the accused person was illegally stopped and searched by police which lead to the discovery of the bail violation may in fact be a possible defence to the charge.
 I have represented a number of accused persons who have been found not guilty of violating their bail conditions, notwithstanding the fact that technically they were doing something their bail prohibited them from doing.
 Ultimately, if the police had no legal basis for detaining and questioning the accused, the Court will generally rule that the evidence derived from the illegal encounter should not be used as evidence in the trial.
 Quite often, without this evidence, the prosecutor is unable to prove the allegation.

 If you or someone you know has been charged with failing to comply with bail or other court order, you should immediately contact a criminal lawyer to determine your best defence.
-Daniel Brown can be reached for a consultation at (416) 297- 7200.
+The lawyers at Daniel Brown can be reached for a consultation at (416) 297- 7200.